akvo/akvo-product-design/FLOW/Features/70-WebForms/TechnicalDesign.md

 A final production should have:
 * a well defined page flow for filling in multiple forms or single forms per survey
 * the possibility for customising/styling the forms with logos, images etc.
+* the possibility to embed the web based submission forms into a web page?

 ### Technologies
 Listing of the tech stack of the feature, any dependencies on versions, additional libraries or resources.